 Professor Emeritus, Finance, Carroll School of Management, Boston College

-“Financial Modelling is the most comprehensive Excel textbook for finance applications.
-I have consistently used previous editions of this book in my modelling courses over the last 15 years.
+“Financial Modeling is the most comprehensive Excel textbook for finance applications.
+I have consistently used previous editions of this book in my modeling courses over the last 15 years.
 The detailed coverage of VBA and R in this edition is ideal for finance students at any level.”

 Patrick Cusatis, Associate Professor of Finance, Penn State University